Super flavorful and incredibly easy to make, this instant pot stuffed pepper soup is the bomb! It’s delicious, comforting and satiating.

 If you’ve ever made stuffed peppers before, you know that they’re quite a bit of work.
 This recipe gives you all the flavor with a lot less fuss.

-This soup is filled with colorful red and green bell peppers and flavorful fire roasted tomatoes with green chilies.
+This soup is a vegan version of stuffed pepper soup.
+It’s filled with colorful red and green bell peppers and flavorful fire roasted tomatoes with green chilies.
 You’ll want to make this recipe again and again – I know I do!

-I can’t help but sing the praises of this soup because it’s not only healthy and delicious but its savory flavors are so satisfying and its heartiness is satiating and comforting.
+I can’t help but sing the praises of this soup.
+It’s not only healthy and delicious but its savory flavors are so satisfying and its heartiness is satiating and comforting.

-This stuffed pepper soup is thicker than most soups.
-It’s not a super brothy soup because the addition of the beef-less crumbles gives it more texture and the rice soaks up a lot of liquid and thickens up the soup, making it more stew-like.
+This instant pot stuffed pepper soup is thicker than most soups.
+It’s not a super brothy soup.
+The addition of the beef-less crumbles gives it more texture.
+And the rice soaks up a lot of liquid and thickens up the soup, making it more stew-like.

 Why the Instant Pot?